kingslycb/eDNAcheck-tool/README.md

 The **eDNA-ObisTool** is an online tool and requires no installation.
 To upload the data for the quality check, following formats are accepted:
 .csv, .xlsx, or .tab.
 Required columns: Latitude (or Lat), Longitude (or Lon), Species or Genus.
 Optionally data can contain Year, Date, or EventDate
+The output file (.xlsx) summarizes top occurrence matches per sample.
+Beside this, an interactive map with occurence matches will be displayed.
 ------------------------------------------------------------------

 # Contact and citation information